-We also noticed that an onsite-customer is clearly identified on the team and is the single-point of contact for all initial programmer queries and decisions.
-Finally, like with DeMarco's initial writing, this role facilitates direct communication between the Diplomats and Programmers.
+Ensure that an onsite-customer is clearly identified on the team and is the single-point of contact for all initial programmer queries and decisions.
+One of the key functions of this role is to negotiate or facilitate communication and agreement amongst all of the Diplomats, in order to provide a "single voice" of requirements to the programmers.
+Finally this role facilitates direct communication between the Diplomats and Programmers.

-On every project we studied, everyone in the team (and typically outside of the team) could clearly identify the on-site customer.
-We have found that to be effective, customers must be able to be:
+On every project we studied everyone in the team (and typically outside of the team) could clearly identify the on-site customer.
+We have found that to be effective, customers must be able to:

-- Good (active) listeners - Confident & decisive - Comfortable working at the "big picture" and detailed levels - Know their limitations and work with a customer team - Handle intense pressure ... workaholics should apply! - Recognise multiple perspectives exist ... and help them see each other's world
+- Good (active) listeners - Confident & decisive - Comfortable working at the "big picture" and detailed levels - Know their limitations and work with a customer team - Handle intense pressure ... workaholics should apply! - Recognize multiple perspectives exist ... and help them see each other's world

-Despite the fact that there is a customer team, on most projects we have studied the person performing this role has clearly been overloaded, often leading to burn-out, or the person performing this role leaving the organisation after the project completes.
-The organisation looses this person's valuable knowledge and the application may suffer once the strong identified vision-holder is changed.
+Despite the fact that there is a customer team, on most projects we have studied the person performing this role has clearly been overloaded, often leading to burn-out or the person performing this role leaving the organisation after the project completes.
+The organisation looses this person's valuable knowledge and the application may suffer once the strong identified vision holder is changed.

-Interestingly, by clearly separating the responsibilities of the customer (team) from the programmer (team) we have also noticed a tendency for programmers to simply say "it's not my problem: that is for the customer to solve".
-We very much doubt that was Beck's intent with XP, to create a division, instead we believe his intent was very much to improve the communication between the customer and the programmers and have a whole project team approach.
-We believe that some of the practices we outline next directly help to remove some of the divisions created between the customer and the programmers.
+Interestingly by clearly separating the responsibilities of the customer (team) from the programmer (team) we have also noticed a tendency from programmers to simply say "it's not my problem that is for the customer to solve".
+We very much doubt that was Kent's intent with XP, to create a division, instead we believe his intent was very much to improve the communication between the customer and the programmers and see a whole project team approach.
+We believe that some of the practices we outline next, directly help to remove some of the divisions created between the customer and the programmers.

-3. CUSTOMER PRACTICES
+3 CUSTOMER PRACTICES

-This section outlines nine practices that enable customers to sustainably drive XP projects to successful completion - similar to "XP practices" but for customers:
+This section outlines the nine practices that enable customers to sustainably drive XP projects to successful completion - think "XP practices" BUT for customers: